philjones88/routr-website/docs/development/components/dispatcher.md

 ## Quick Test with gRPCurl

-For testing and development purposes, one easy way to interact with the Dispatcher is to use [gRPCurl](https://github.com/fullstorydev/grpcurl).
+One easy way to interact with the Dispatcher for testing and development is to use [gRPCurl](https://github.com/fullstorydev/grpcurl).
 The following example shows how to send a SIP Message to the Dispatcher.

 ```bash
 grpcurl -plaintext \